Tuttotorna/OMNIABASE/README.md

 ---

-## What Omniabase is
+## What OMNIABASE is

-Omniabase is a general framework for extracting, testing, and comparing structure across multiple representations.
+OMNIABASE is a general framework for extracting, testing, and comparing structure across multiple representations.

 It provides a common foundation for studying: